 - Concurrent Programming in Erlang, Joe Armstrong, Robert Virding, Claes Wikström et Mike Williams.
-Chapter 18, page 299: Object-oriented Programming.
+Chapter 18, page 299: Objectoriented Programming.
 This book describes a simple way of implementing multiple inheritance, without virtual table, at the expense of a (probably slow) systematic method look-up (at each method call).
 No specific state management is supported - Chris Rathman's approach to life cycle management and polymorphism ; inheritance not supported - ECT, an Object-Oriented Extension to Erlang, very promising yet apparently not maintained anymore - As Burkhard Neppert suggested, an alternative way of implementing OOP here could be to use Erlang behaviours.
 This is the way OTP handles generic functionalities that can be specialised (e.g. gen\server).
-One approach could be to map each object-oriented base class to an Erlang behaviour; see some guide-lines about defining your own behaviours and making them cascade (warning: probably dead links now) - As mentioned by Niclas Eklund, despite relying on quite different operating modes, WOOPER and Orber, an Erlang implementation of a CORBA ORB (Object Request Broker) offer similar OOP features, as CORBA IDL implies an object-oriented approach (see their OMG IDL to Erlang Mapping; warning: probably a dead link now)
+One approach could be to map each object-oriented base class to an Erlang behaviour, and to make them cascade - As mentioned by Niclas Eklund, despite relying on quite different operating modes, WOOPER and Orber, an Erlang implementation of a CORBA ORB (Object Request Broker) offer similar OOP features, as CORBA IDL implies an object-oriented approach (with on OMG IDL to Erlang Mapping)